seebi/rdf.sh/README.md

   current directory and collect them in the file `prefixes.n3`
 * `rdf nsdist *.n3` firstly removes all `@prefix` lines from the target files and then add `prefixes.n3` on top of them.

+<a name="turtleize"></a>
+### re-format RDF files in turtle (`turtleize`)

+Working with RDF files often requires to convert and reformat different files.
+With `rdf turtleize`, its easy to get RDF files in turtle plus they are nicely formatted because all needed prefix declarations are added.

+turtleize uses rapper and tries to detect all namespaces which are cached in your `prefix.cache` file, as well as which a defined in the `prefix.local` file.

+To turtleize your current buffer in vim for example, you can do a `:%! rdf turtleize %`.

 <a name="pingback"></a>
 ### spinning the semantic web: semantic pingback